College Policies and Notices

 Non-Discrimination Policy

 Mt.
-San Antonio College is committed to equal opportunity in educational programs, employment, and all access to institutional programs and activities.
+San Antonio College is committed to equal opportunity in educational programs, employment, and access to all institutional programs and activities.
 The College provides an educational and employment environment in which no person shall be unlawfully denied full and equal access to, the benefits of, or be unlawfully subjected to discrimination on the basis of ethnic group identification, national origin, religion, age, sex or gender, sexual orientation, gender identity, gender expression, genetic information, race (including traits historically associated with race such as hair texture and protective hairstyles), color, ancestry, immigration status, medical condition, marital status, veteran/military status or disability, or on the basis of these perceived characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics, in any program or activity that is administered by the College.
 The lack of English language skills will not be a barrier to admission.

 Reserve Officer Training Corps (ROTC)